-Drill cores were cut in half using a diamond saw, with one-half placed in sealed bags for preparation and subsequent geochemical analysis by ALS Chemex.
-All assays were performed by ALS Global Ltd., with sample preparation carried out at the ALS facility in Fairbanks, Alaska with subsequent analyses performed at its Vancouver and Reno laboratories.
+Drill cores were cut in half using a diamond saw, with one-half placed in sealed bags for preparation and subsequent geochemical analysis by an accredited laboratory.
+Assay turnaround time continues to remain slow.
+Freegold is continuing to assay all drill core as the mineralization is not always visibly determinable.
+Drill cores were cut in half using a diamond saw, with one-half placed in sealed bags for preparation and subsequent geochemical analyses by ALS Global Ltd and/or Bureau Veritas, with sample preparation carried out in Fairbanks and/or Juneau, Alaska, with subsequent analyses performed primarily using their Vancouver, Reno and/or Hermosillo facilities.
+Results will be reported when available; however, the current program has been designed to systematically evaluate the mineralized zone and is not necessarily dependent upon individual hole results.
 The Company maintains a Quality control/quality assurance program for all sampling.